dash14/v-network-graph-docs/docs/reference/configurations.md

           // with the key.
           // default:
           //   Process to detect Ctrl key down/up (If Mac OS, detect Cmd key).
-    },
+    }
     builtInLayerOrder: LayerName[]
-        // The built-in layers which are to be reordered.
+        // built-in layers which are to be reordered.
         // default: [] (Display in default order) onBeforeInitialDisplay?: (() => Promise<any>) | (() => any)
         // hook called before initial display. default: undefined